SAMeh-ZAGhloul/GenGRC/GRCeek_HighLevel_Architecture.md

 - **Translations:** All referential objects can be translated, supporting multi-lingual deployments.
 - **Custom Scoring and Workflows:** Score scales, requirement mappings, and workflow states are configurable to match organizational needs.

+# GRC Frameworks

+GRCeek provides comprehensive support for GRC frameworks and standards, enabling organizations to manage compliance with regulations and best practices such as ISO 27001, NIST, CIS, CMMC, and others.
+Key features include:

+- **Frameworks as Core Objects:** Each framework represents a standard (e.g., ISO 27001:2013, NIST) and is composed of a tree of requirement nodes (requirements), which can be assessable or informational.
+- **Implementation Groups:** Support for grouping requirements (e.g., CMMC, CIS) to tailor assessments and reporting.
+- **Customizable Scoring:** Each framework has a score scale (default 0-100, customizable per framework or assessment).
+Custom score definitions (e.g., TISAX levels) are supported.
+- **Requirement Mapping:** Requirement nodes can be linked to reference controls and threats, providing traceability and mapping between frameworks, controls, and risks.
+- **Reference Controls:** Templates for applied controls, categorized (Policy, Process, Technical, Physical) and mapped to NIST CSF functions (Govern, Identify, Protect, Detect, Respond, Recover).
+- **Requirement Mapping Sets:** Support for mapping requirements between source and target frameworks (e.g., NIST to ISO), enabling crosswalks and automated compliance inference.
+- **Library Import:** Frameworks, controls, threats, and mappings can be imported as libraries, with versioning and dependency management.
+- **Extensibility:** The data model allows importing new frameworks and defining custom requirements, controls, and mappings.

+**Standards explicitly mentioned or supported:**
+- ISO 27001:2013
+- NIST (including CSF functions)
+- CIS (implementation groups)
+- CMMC (implementation groups)
+- TISAX (custom score definitions)
+- FIPS-199 (risk/impact scale)